Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - What evidence suggests there is a consciousness circuit?
 ![Anatomy of Consciousness](anatomy-consciousness.png)
 - Review of the mind-body problem.
-- Consciousness: the having of perceptions, thoughts, and feelings; awareness.
+- *Consciousness*: the having of perceptions, thoughts, and feelings; awareness.
 - Many fall into the trap of equating consciousness with self-consciousness - to be conscious it is only necessary to be aware of the external world.
 - While we are aware of the contents of consciousness, we don’t have to have awareness that we are aware, aka meta-awareness.
 - Self-consciousness is no more mysterious than perception or memory.
 - Why, when all this processing about the self is separate, do we feel unified?
 - We also have access awareness.
-- Access awareness: the ability to report on the contents of mental experience, but not to how the contents were built up by all of the neurons, neurotransmitters, etc.
+- *Access awareness*: the ability to report on the contents of mental experience, but not to how the contents were built up by all of the neurons, neurotransmitters, etc.
 - Two modes of information processing
-    - Conscious: can be accessed by systems underlying verbal reports, rational thought, and deliberate decision making.
+    - *Conscious*: can be accessed by systems underlying verbal reports, rational thought, and deliberate decision making.
-    - Nonconscious: can’t be accessed such as autonomic (gut-level) responses, the internal operations of vision, language and motor control, and repressed desires or memories.
+    - *Nonconscious*: can’t be accessed such as autonomic (gut-level) responses, the internal operations of vision, language and motor control, and repressed desires or memories.
 - Consciousness as something you have to experience in order to define.
-- Neural correlates of consciousness: changes in subjective state must be associated with changes in neuronal state.
+- *Neural correlates of consciousness*: changes in subjective state must be associated with changes in neuronal state.
 - The converse may not be true as different neuronal states can result in the same subjective state.
 - E.g. Different states of sleep all feel like sleep except for dreaming.
 - The cognitive neuroscience approach to the problem of consciousness